datadrivers/terraform-provider-nexus/docs/resources/repository.md

 * `password` - (Optional) The password used by the proxy repository
 * `type` - (Optional) Authentication type.
 Possible values: `ntlm`, `username` or `bearerToken`.
 Only npm supports bearerToken authentication
 * `username` - (Optional) The username used by the proxy repository

+The `connection` object supports the following:

+* `enable_cookies` - (Optional) Whether to allow cookies to be stored and used
+* `retries` - (Optional) Total retries if the initial connection attempt suffers a timeout
+* `timeout` - (Optional) Seconds to wait for activity before stopping and retrying the connection
+* `use_trust_store` - (Optional) Use certificates stored in the Nexus Repository Manager truststore to connect to external systems
+* `user_agent_suffix` - (Optional) Custom fragment to append to User-Agent header in HTTP requests

 The `maven` object supports the following: